kojq/gal/README.md

 The project should be archived if development has concluded.
 An issue can be rasied to archive the repository in this case.

-## Warnings

-- See https://github.com/kojq/run/issues/5 for the current TODO list
-- Before starting, set Secure Boot mode to Setup mode via firmware settings
-  - sbctl does not work with all hardware
-- Before starting, install desired drivers
-  - AMD and NVIDIA drivers are included by default
-- Read output because packages may not install due to upstream issues

-## Features

-- Installs fonts, tools, and applications from repositories
-- Enables core functions such as those found in DE settings

 ## Limitations

 - The premise will remain exactly as described in [About](#about)
 - Sensible suggestions to change the premise are welcome

-## Build

-There are no build instructions.

 ## Contribution